Tips for Taps Blog

-What Exactly is the Black Slime on Your Faucet?!
+What Causes Black Slime on A Faucet?!

 Whether it accumulates in the faucet aerator, around the tub drain, inside the toilet tank, or even inside your tea kettle–black slime is usually due to bacteria that feeds on oxidized iron and manganese in your water supply.

-Is Black Slime on Fixtures Dangerous for Your Health?
+Is Black Slime on Fixtures Dangerous?

-There are no federal primary drinking water standards set for either manganese or iron because their presence in drinking water is not associated with health effects, however there are regulations regarding secondary standards for both.These standards are set to fight nuisance problems (e.g. black slime) and aesthetic issues (i.e. taste, odor, color).
+There are no federal primary drinking water standards set for either manganese or iron because their presence in drinking water is not associated with health effects.
+However, there are regulations regarding secondary standards for both.These standards are set to fight nuisance problems (e.g., black slime) and aesthetic issues (i.e., taste, odor, color).

 Manganese and Manganese-related Bacteria:

-The U.S. EPA recommends maintaining a manganese concentration at or below 0.05 parts per million (ppm) in drinking water.
+The U.S. EPA recommends maintaining a manganese concentration at or below 0.05 parts per million (PPM) in drinking water.
 Neither manganese nor manganese-related bacteria are considered dangerous at the levels that typically occur in drinking water.
 Manganese exposure from water and food (our largest source of exposure) are not known to have a negative health effect.
 In fact, manganese is an essential nutrient and is required by the human body in small amounts.
 Similarly, manganese bacteria is categorized as non-pathogenic.
 Some evidence does suggest that if manganese is inhaled in high concentrations over time, it can lead to neurological issues–but this is rare and not caused by drinking water.

 Iron and Iron-related Bacteria: